dxos/dxos/docs/content/tutorial/client.md

 ---
-title: Initializing the DXOS Client
+title: Creating the Client
+sidebar_title: 1.
+Creating the Client
+description: Configuring and initializing the applications
 ---

 Every DXOS Application starts by creating a Client.
 The `@dxos/client` is your entry point to save and share data with peers in your network.

-## Create the DXOS Client
+## Create the Client

 Take a look at the component `src/App.js`, the top most component of your application.